-How to fulfill and succeed each role
+How to fulfill and succeed in each role

-These roles are very clear in more structured organizations where companies are at more mature phases.
+These roles are very clear in more structured organizations where companies are in more mature phases.
 On the other hand, early stages where human resources are limited are when these roles get confusing and used in the place for each other.
 This is because there is one person who is doing both project and product management.

 Taking some examples to see how each can achieve their own goals :